infonl/dimpact-zaakafhandelcomponent/docs/development/installDockerCompose.md

 ![Basic ZAC OpenLDAP setup](./attachments/images/zac-openldap-1.png)

-### VNG Referentielijsten (=VRL)

-The VRL database is automatically created by the Docker Compose file and (test) data as required by ZAC is automatically imported.

 ### Open Klant

 Basic configuration required by ZAC is automatically imported into the Open Klant database from the Docker Compose file.